-Since our founding, we have represented employees in a wide variety of “failure to pay wages” claims and have defended Companies facing those same claims.
 California has a strong public policy in favor of the prompt and full payment of wages (the term “wages” is broadly defined and includes “bonuses” and “commissions”).
-This public policy is backed by statutes and case law, which provide severe penalties in the form of waiting time penalties, interest, cost reimbursements, and attorneys’ fees.
+A wide range of laws back this public policy with severe penalties in the form of waiting time and other penalties, interest, cost reimbursements, and attorneys’ fees.

 Many clients and potential clients on the employee side mistakenly believe that they have no valid claims because California is an “at will” state.
 Similarly, many clients and potential clients on the Company side mistakenly believe that they are litigation proof because California is an “at will” state.
 Both are wrong.